RudolfKay/RudolfKay/README.md

 ⚡ Learning new things every day!

-⚡ Currently I am working on my Azure-Logger project, as well as studying the capabilities of Azure.
+⚡ Currently I am working with and studying C# Functional Programming.

 ⚡ Check out my **toolbox** below for a fuller picture of my skillset!